celphin/Dryas_GenomeBC/README.md

 # Dryas_GenomeBC
- DNA methylation and RNAseq analyses
+Differential DNA methylation and RNAseq analyses

  ## 1_RNAseq - mRNA
 * RSEM for mapping to transcriptome